Syntomic complex and $p$-adic nearby cycles

-{ \textsc{Abstract.} In local relative $\padic$ Hodge theory, we show that the Galois cohomology of a finite crystalline height representation, upto a Tate twist, is essentially computed by (Fontaine-Messing) syntomic complex with coefficient in the associated $F\textrm{-isocrystal}$.
-In global applications, for smooth ($\padic$ formal) schemes, we establish a comparison between syntomic complex with coefficient in a locally free Fontaine-Laffaille module and $\padic$ nearby cycles of the associated étale local system on the (rigid) generic fiber. } { }
+{ \textsc{Abstract.} In local relative $\padic$ Hodge theory, we show that the Galois cohomology of a finite height crystalline representation (up to a twist) is essentially computed via the (Fontaine--Messing) syntomic complex with coefficients in the associated $F\textrm{-isocrystal}$.
+In global applications, for smooth ($\padic$ formal) schemes, we establish a comparison between the syntomic complex with coefficients in a locally free Fontaine--Laffaille module and the $\padic$ nearby cycles of the associated étale local system on the (rigid) generic fibre. }